KaranSJ22/Repo-practice/README.md

 # Repo-practice
-This repo consists of various beginner things
+This repo consists of various beginner things.